 Injury Claims

 Our attorneys have a proven record of successfully and economically litigating trucking and transportation accident cases.
 As any common carrier knows, injuries from trucking accidents can range from minor and common soft-tissue injuries to disfigurement or death.
-In “bet the company” litigation, you need an attorney who has been down that road many times before.
+In “bet the company” litigation, you need an attorney who has been down that road many times.

 Cargo Claims

 HCP attorneys have experience litigating cargo liability claims on both sides of the motor carrier/broker divide.
-We’ve successfully resolved freight disputes involving damaged or delayed cargo, and the collection of overdue freight charges.
+We’ve successfully resolved freight disputes involving damaged or delayed cargo and the collection of overdue freight charges.
 We’ve also litigated motor carrier liability for cargo lost or damaged in transit.
-When a cargo claim occurs, your attorney needs to know the law and understand the potential issues and strategies.
+When a cargo claim occurs, your attorney must know the law and understand the potential issues and strategies.
 We are very familiar with the obtuse and sometimes byzantine laws that apply, such as the Carmack Amendment to the Interstate Commerce Clause and the Federal Motor Carrier Safety Regulations.
 Most law firms aren’t.

 Insurance Claims